matteing/am-keyman/README.md

 # ... a web server will open up, follow the instructions
 # ... after completion, the token will show up in the console
 ```

+## Important note
+If you mean to grab a user token using the command-line utility, **do not use Firefox**.

+The stricter security settings built into the browser will break the OAuth flow and it won't work.

+Safari worked great for me.